nomemory/mockneat-site/tutorial.md

 This is one of the most useful transformation method: it takes a `MockUnit<T1>` and transforms it into a `MockUnit<T2>`, through a `Function<T1, T2>`.

-For example if we run the [FizzBuzz](https://en.wikipedia.org/wiki/Fizz_buzz) solution over a 100 `Integers` and print the results we can do something like:
+For example, if we run the [FizzBuzz](https://en.wikipedia.org/wiki/Fizz_buzz) solution over a 100 `Integers` and print the results we can do something like:

 ```java
 // Solution for FizzBuzz exercise.